-The 219FS features a standard raw water washdown system.
-The system is fed by a pump that is located in the aft end of the port transom storage box.
+The 244CC features a standard raw water washdown system.
+The system is fed by a pump that is located in the aft bilge on top of the starboard stringer.
 The pump is controlled by a switch and circuit breaker (See Electrical Schematics).
-Water is supplied to the pump off of the accessory port on the standard port livewell pump(lower hose connection on the livewell pump).
-Using the raw water washdown does not require the livewell pump to be on however the port seacock must be open.
-Failure to open the port seacock may result in pump failure/damage if the pump is run dry for an extended period of time.
+Water is supplied to the pump off of the accessory port on the port live well pump(lower hose connection on the livewell pump).
+Using the raw water washdown does not require the port livewell pump to be on however the port seacock must be open.
+Failure to open the port sea cock may result in pump failure/damage if the pump is run dry for an extended period of time.
 The raw water pump features an in-line strainer for collecting any debris that could damage the pump.
 The strainer should be checked before using the pump.
 The strainer features a clear cap for easy inspection.
 If any debris is found, remove the strainer screen by untwisting the clear cap and clean the screen.
 The pump features a built in pressure regulator that will shut the pump off when pressure is achieved in the system.
-The raw water washdown faucet is located on the port side under the gunwale cap, adjacent to the aft bench seat.
+The raw water washdown faucet is located on the starboard side under the gunwale cap, just forward of the console.
 If trailering the boat or using the boat after an extended period of downtime, it will be necessary to prime the washdown pump.
 Before activating the pump, open the washdown faucet and than switch on the pump.
-When the system is free of air, you can either close the faucet or shut off the pump.
+When the system is free of air,you can either close the faucet or shut off the pump.
 It is important to check the washdown pump annually and periodically spray it with a corrosion inhibitor.